Jewish Berlin: Uncovered – Private Walking Tour

 (All of our private tours are custom tailored to our clients’ needs and wishes and can include Berlin sights decided in advance or spontaneously organised on the day of the tour.
 If you have any specific requests for your tour, regarding sights and content, do not hesitate to ask – you can email us at email@example.com)

-Within the four-hours of this private Jewish Berlin tour, you will explore the traces of Jewish life – both past and present – in the German capital.
+Within the three-hours of this private Jewish Berlin tour, you will explore the traces of Jewish life – both past and present – in the German capital.
 Largely focusing on the former Jewish Quarter of Berlin – the Spandauer Vorstadt & Scheunenviertel Barn District – one of the most interesting areas of the city, defined by its regeneration and subtle acknowledgement of the tragedies, triumphs and everyday realities of its fascinating history.